benmvp/slides/2020/jsconfhi/perfect-lib.md

 - My suggestion is to write the docs first **before** implementation
 - Why?
 Because writing **good** docs is hard
   * So writing docs first makes it a bit easier
+- 1/ We're more likely to have a cohesive docs
+  * The formatting, inclusion of examples will all be the same
-- 1/ We write the docs when we know how it works **the least**
+- 2/ We will write the docs when we know how it works **the least**
-  * After we've implemented, it's much harder to explain
-  * Cuz it's harder to put yourself in the shoes of a newbie
+  * We're able to better put ourselves in the shoes of a newcomer
-  * We're more likely to add code examples to guide our implementation as well
-- 2/ We're more likely to have a cohesive API
-  * As we try to make the API easy to use
-  * We may need to revise functions we've already documented
-  * But not a big deal cuz it's just Markdown files
 - 3/ We can get feedback from others **before** implementation
   * And it's in a format that's much more approachable than an implementation spec